 What if you could get all the benefits of retirement living on cruise ships while maintaining a strong sense of community that traditional land-based retirement villages offer?
 What if you could integrate your living arrangement with exotic travel experiences and get the best of both worlds?

-Residential cruise ship living
+Residential cruise ship living for retirement

 The demand has been so high that residential cruise ships are now being built, specifically designed for living aboard.
 As this new wave of vessels rolls out, more people approaching early retirement can rethink how they spend their golden years.